Eriksson Ek gets 2 goals as Wild chase Fleury, top Vegas 4-3

 ST. PAUL, Minn.
+(AP) — Twice defeated on the road last week by the Vegas Golden Knights, the Minnesota Wild returned home more than ready for their rematches with the West Division leader.

+They were so locked in they even scored on their league-worst power play.

-(AP) — Joel Eriksson Ek had his second career two-goal game and Kirill Kaprizov scored for Minnesota’s league-worst power play, leading the Wild to a 4-3 victory over the West Division-leading Vegas Golden Knights on Wednesday night.
+Joel Eriksson Ek had his second career two-goal game, and the Wild chased Golden Knights goalie Marc-Andre Fleury on their way to a 4-3 victory Wednesday night and a two-game sweep.

-Kaapo Kahkonen stopped 24 shots to win his eighth consecutive start for Minnesota, extending his franchise rookie record despite surrendering a hat trick to Dylan Coghlan for the first three goals of his career.
-Coghlan scored with 6 minutes left and then with the extra attacker with 2:10 remaining.
+Kaapo Kahkonen stopped 24 shots to win his eighth consecutive start for Minnesota, extending his franchise rookie record despite surrendering a hat trick to Dylan Coghlan for the first three goals of the defenseman’s career.
+Coghlan scored with 6 minutes left and then with the extra attacker with 2:10 remaining, but Kahkonen fended off the final flurry.

+“If you lose a game or two against a team, you want to show them that you’re not an easy team to play against and we’re going to fight and push back,” Kahkonen said.
+“I think we did a great job of answering.”

+Kirill Kaprizov scored early in the third period, ending an eight-game, 0-for-20 slide by the Wild’s power play.
+Eriksson Ek punched in his own rebound for his team-leading 10th goal, and Carson Soucy made it 4-1 at 7:41 during a rare stumble by Fleury.

+Coach Pete DeBoer turned to Logan Thompson for his NHL debut, a decision he said was simply for rest for Fleury.
+He was more concerned about his team’s “self-destruct” before Coghlan single-handedly brought them back.

+“To be honest,” right wing Mark Stone said, “our execution was trash.”

-Carson Soucy scored Minnesota’s third goal of the third period during a rare stumble by Vegas goalie Marc-Andre Fleury, who stopped 25 shots before being pulled for Logan Thompson’s NHL debut about halfway through the final frame.
-Fleury entered the night ranked third in the league in both goals-against average and save percentage.
+Fleury, who stopped 25 shots before being pulled, entered the night ranked third in the league in both goals-against average and save percentage.

 Eriksson Ek scored 19 seconds into the game after intercepting a clearing attempt, but Coghlan answered with his first career goal only 83 seconds later.